 This IE contains cell configuration information of an NR cell that a neighbour eNB may need for the X2 AP interface.

+NOTE: The option that the SN does not broadcast system information other than radio frame timing and SFN relies on proper OAM configuration.
+How to use interface management procedures on X2 for this option is not explicitly specified.